 If you make a double batch (shown here), divide it into three 9×5 loaf pans.
 I like to bake several loaves so I can keep the extras in the freezer to have on hand when needed.

 My favorite bread pans are the Pampered Chef Stoneware loaf pans.
 They are naturally somewhat non-stick, but not entirely.
 I do grease them a little, but bread tends to stick much more frequently in the glass pan than the stoneware.

-Rada Cutlery makes a slightly less expensive stoneware loaf pan, but the sides are strangely bulged out.
+Some other companies make less expensive stoneware loaf pans, but there are often strange design decisions, such as bulged sides.
 I like my Pampered Chef pans better.

 Preheat oven to 350F.
 Bake for 25 – 30 minutes, until golden brown.
 Remove from pans and cool on wire racks.

 Try to wait for the bread to cool before cutting, if possible.
 When you cut open a steaming loaf of bread, steam escapes, leaving the remainder of the loaf dry.
 Of course, if it all disappears within a matter of minutes, this is a non-issue. 😉

 I let this batch rise a bit too much, so the finished loaves (shown below) don't look picture perfect.

 Remember, bread will rise a bit in the oven, so bake before it is overflowing the pans.
 (And don't get involved in another project and forget about your bread…)

 Not every batch of bread may be “picture perfect”, but they all taste good!

 The top and bottom photos in this post are from another batch of potato bread.
 Dunc and I braided some loaves for a different look.
 (Plain loaves are easier much easier!)